What Happens If You Don't Pay RBC?

 A partial payment or a written acknowledgment of the debt can restart the statute of limitations in your province.
 If the debt is close to the limitation period, pay only under a full written settlement, not in instalments.

-Your options if you can't repay RBC
+What to do if you can't pay RBC

-You have four options, depending on what you can afford.
+If you can't pay RBC, you have four options, depending on what you can afford.

 Payment plan with RBC